MontOpsInc/pymoai_demo_service/README.md

 $ python run_service/run.py
 ```

-Start seeing `AIOps` insights in the MSX UI!
+Start seeing `AIOps` insights in the MontOps UI!

 We are available on Browser AND Mobile, so see your Language AIOps insights anywhere!